Superheavy Supersymmetric Dark Matter for the origin of KM3NeT Ultra-High Energy signal: Abstract

 \section{Abstract}

-We propose an explanation for the recently reported ultra-high-energy neutrino signal at KM3NeT, which lacks an identifiable astrophysical source.
+We propose an explanation for the recently reported ultra-high-energy neutrino signal at KM3NeT, which shows no clear association with known astrophysical sources.
 While decaying dark matter in the Galactic Center is a natural candidate, the observed arrival direction strongly suggests an extragalactic origin.
-We introduce a multicomponent dark matter scenario in which the components are part of a supermultiplet, with supersymmetry ensuring a nearly degenerate mass spectrum among the fields.
-This setup allows a heavy component to decay into a lighter one, producing a boosted neutrino spectrum with energy $E_\nu \sim 100$ PeV, determined by the mass difference.
+We introduce a multicomponent dark matter scenario in which the components are part of a supermultiplet, with supersymmetry ensuring a nearly degenerate mass spectrum among the fields with different spins.
+In this setup, a cosmologically long-lived fermionic state decays into a slightly lighter bosonic dark matter state, producing a boosted neutrino spectrum with energy $E_\nu \sim 100$ PeV, determined by the mass difference.
 The heavy-to-light decay occurs at a cosmological redshift of $z \sim \text{a few}$ or higher, leading to an isotropic directional distribution of the signal.

 [1]{{#1}} {{\,\lower0.9pt\vbox{\hrule \hbox{\vrule height 0.2 cm 0.2 cm \vrule height 0.2 cm}\hrule}\,}}

 [2]{ \centerline{\epsfbox{#1}}} {g_{\text{weak}}} {m_{\text{weak}}} {M_{\text{Pl}}} {M_{*}} {\sigma_{\text{an}}} {\sigma_{\text{tot}}} {\sigma_{\rm SI}} {\sigma_{\rm SD}} {\Omega_{\text{M}}} {\Omega_{\text{DM}}} {\text{pb}^{-1}} {\text{fb}^{-1}} {\text{ab}^{-1}} {\text{eV}} {\text{keV}} {\text{MeV}} {\text{GeV}} {\text{TeV}} {\text{pb}} {\text{mb}} {\text{cm}} {\text{m}} {\text{km}} {\text{kg}} {\text{g}} {\text{s}} {\text{yr}} {\text{Mpc}} {{\em et al.}} {{\em e.g.}} {{\em i.e.}} {{\em ibid.}} [1]{Equation~(\ref{#1})} [1]{Sec.~\ref{sec:#1}} [2]{Secs.~\ref{sec:#1} and \ref{sec:#2}} [1]{Section~\ref{sec:#1}} [1]{App.~\ref{sec:#1}} [1]{Fig.~\ref{fig:#1}} [2]{Figs.~\ref{fig:#1} and \ref{fig:#2}} [1]{Figure~\ref{fig:#1}} [1]{Table~\ref{table:#1}} [2]{Tables~\ref{table:#1} and \ref{table:#2}} [1]{\slash -0.28 cm #1} {{\Dsle E_T}} {\not{\! p_T}} [1]{\slash -0.23 cm #1} [1]{\slash -0.20 cm #1}